evan-sctg/NirnAuctionHouse-ServerLink/README.md

 - Listing limit 80 - you can only have 80 auctions at a time
 - Server link required to communicate with server (NirnAuctionHouse.exe) *PC Only for now

-*No auctioning bound or stolen items!
-*Can't bid on items you cannot afford!
-*call out for the dev that made the serializer(Roman Starkov)

 ### Install Instructions: